PriscilliaAmmeux/priscillia.ammeux/README.md

 <h1>About me</h1>
-<p>Hey, I'm Priscillia,  I am Application Designer and Developer.</p>
+<p>Hey, I'm Priscillia Ammeux 🐞,  I am Application Designer and Developer.</p>

 <p>After a decade in the banking sector, I made one of the most difficult decisions of my career: to leave established financial comfort behind and embark on an apprenticeship in IT development.</p>